martinv13/node-shiny-proxy/README.md

 # node-shiny-proxy

-`node-shiny-proxy` offers a simple way to deploy R Shiny app.
-It runs and manages a few instances of your Shiny app(s) using `Rscript` on your system and acts as a reverse proxy to expose these instances to your users.
+`node-shiny-proxy` is a simple way to deploy R Shiny apps.
+It runs some instances of your Shiny app(s) using `Rscript` on your system and sets up a reverse proxy to expose them to your users.
 It relies on the popular [`http-proxy`](https://github.com/http-party/node-http-proxy) and [`http-proxy-middleware`](https://github.com/chimurai/http-proxy-middleware) for proxying.
-As a pure Node.js-based solution it works cross-platforms.
+As a pure Node.js solution it is platform-independent.

 It is intended mainly as a proof of concept deployment option; for more robust solution you should go to Rstudio's [Shiny Server](https://rstudio.com/products/shiny/shiny-server/) or to [ShinyProxy](https://www.shinyproxy.io/).
-However, depending on your needs and constraints, you may find some features of this package useful:
+However, depending on your needs, you may find some of its features useful:

 * it runs several instances of your Shiny apps to overcome the single-process limitation of the free version of Shiny Server,
-* it works cross-platforms and does not rely on Java or Docker as ShinyProxy does,
+* it works cross-platform (where R and Node.js run) and does not rely on Java or Docker as ShinyProxy does,
-* as it basically a middleware for a Node.js [Express](https://expressjs.com) application, it can be extended easily to suit your needs (authentication, etc.),
+* it basically a middleware for a Node.js [Express](https://expressjs.com) application, so it can be extended easily to suit your needs (authentication, etc.),
-* it can host different Shiny apps at "nested" paths (for instance your "home" app at `/` and another app at `/some-app`).
+* it can host different Shiny apps at "nested" paths (for instance one app at `/` and another at `/some-app`).

 ## Installation